bytebase/bytebase.com/content/docs/get-started/install/external-postgres.md

 1. PostgreSQL 14 or above.
 1. All privileges on the [database object](https://www.postgresql.org/docs/current/sql-grant.html) including:
   - SELECT
   - INSERT
   - UPDATE
   - DELETE
   - TRUNCATE
   - REFERENCES
   - TRIGGER
   - CREATE
   - CONNECT
   - TEMPORARY
   - EXECUTE
   - USAGE
+1. For Cloud RDS, ensure that the user either owns the schema (public) and database, or has the necessary privileges to access them.
+  - ALTER SCHEMA public OWNER TO bytebase;

 ## --pg connection string